mongodb/leafygreen-ui/packages/descendants/src/Highlight/README.md

 });
 ```

-When filtering using `descendant.props`, make sure to track the relevant props when registering the descendant:
+Note: When filtering using `descendant.props`, make sure to track the relevant props when registering the descendant:

 ```ts
 const HighlightItem = ({